-THIS TERM'S CORNERSTONE VALUE IS: Honesty and Truthfulness
+THIS TERM'S CORNERSTONE VALUE IS: Consideration and concern for others

 The school is divided into Primary, Intermediate and Secondary, with some common core activities like assemblies and sports days to promote a strong family nature.
 All students are allocated to a Form Class and a robust Pastoral care system is in place.
+Students in Year 9 to 13 are in vertical form (or "waka") classes and there are deans supporting students at all levels.
 About 25% of students are Maori, with the remainder Pakeha.
-The school has 25 classrooms, a general purpose hall/gym, a community library and a heated pool.
+The school has 31 classrooms (including specialist facilities for Music, Art, Food Technology / Hospitality, Hard Materials Technology, Maori, Science, and Computing; alongside a general purpose hall/gym, a community library and a heated pool.
 There is good community involvement in school activities.

 The school is staffed with approximately 33 full-time teachers.
 There are Teacher Aides and ESOL Teachers, an Executive Officer, a Student Services Officer, Learning Support Unit, Librarian and a full time Caretaker.

 STAR, GATEWAY, Correspondence School and other external courses supplement teacher-based education at years 11 to 13.